New DGP assumes office in Puducherry | Law-Order

 Ranvir Singh Krishnia assumedoffice of the Director General of Police of Puducherry onMonday.

-He succeeded Balaji Shrivatsava, who has been transferredto New Delhi after about a five-month stint here.
+He succeeded Balaji Shrivatsava, who has been transferredto New Delhi after about a 15-month stint here.

 The DGP called on Lt Governor Kiran Bedi and ChiefMinister V Narayanasamy at their respective offices aftertaking charge, official sources said.